CodingCampus2/CSharpHometask1/README.md

 Read Chapter 5 of .NET Book Zero and https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated

 ## Description:
-There is a city in Programland with the name [Task1.City.Name] and [Task1.City.Population] people living in it.
+There is a city in Programland with the name [task.City.Name] and [task.City.Population] people living in it.
-There are [Task1.City.SickPercentage] people that are sick with a deadly virus with the name [Task1.Virus.Name].
+There are [task.City.SickPercentage] people that are sick with a deadly virus with the name [task.Virus.Name].
-The probability of death is [Task1.Virus.KillProbability].
+The probability of death is [task.Virus.KillProbability].

 ## Goal:
 Compose a string that tells how many people were killed by the virus in the city.

 ## Example input:
-[Task1.City.Name] = "Virtualiev"
+[task.City.Name] = "Virtualiev"
-[Task1.City.Population] = 1400
+[task.City.Population] = 1400
-[Task1.City.SickPercentage] = 0.3
+[task.City.SickPercentage] = 0.3
-[Task1.Virus.Name] = "Hlomanda"
+[task.Virus.Name] = "Hlomanda"
-[Task1.Virus.KillProbability] = 0.2
+[task.Virus.KillProbability] = 0.2

 ## Example output:
 "There are 420 people sick with Hlomanda in the city of Virtualiev, 84 of which died"

-## Clarifications:
+## Task clarifications:
-Input variables that contains only numbers should be parsed to floats.
+Input variables that contains only numbers should be parsed to _floats_.
+Use _floats_ in all your floating-point calculations.
 Numbers, if needed, should be rounded by casting to int.
 (For this task only).